stevetyler/html-reference/README.md

 <code>&lt;article&gt;, &lt;aside&gt;, &lt;bdi&gt;, &lt;command&gt;, &lt;details&gt;, &lt;figure&gt;, &lt;figcaption&gt;, &lt;summary&gt;, &lt;header&gt;, &lt;footer&gt;, &lt;hgroup&gt;, &lt;mark&gt;, &lt;meter&gt;, &lt;nav&gt;, &lt;progress&gt;, &lt;ruby&gt;, &lt;rt&gt;, &lt;section&gt;, &lt;time&gt;,</code> and <code>&lt;wpr&gt;.</code>

-Elements removed from HTML5
+Elements Removed from HTML5
 ------

  <code>&lt;frame&gt;</code> and <code>&lt;frameset&gt;</code> have been eliminated.
 Other elements that are no longer supported include: <code>&lt;noframe&gt;, &lt;applet&gt;, &lt;bigcenter&gt; </code>and <code>&lt;basefront&gt;.</code>

-DOCTYPE definition
+DOCTYPE Definition
 ------

  Including <code>&lt;!DOCTYPE html&gt;</code> will cause browsers that don't presently support HTML5 to enter into standards mode, meaning they'll interpret the long-established parts of HTML while ignoring the new features they don't support.
 The DOCTYPE must be at the beginning of the HTML document, otherwise quirks mode will be triggered in IE9 or below.

-Standards mode vs quirks mode
+Standards Mode vs Quirks Mode
 ------

 In quirks mode, layout emulates nonstandard behaviour in Navigator 4 and Internet Explorer 5 for Windows.
 In almost standards mode (or strict mode), there are only a very small number of quirks implemented.
 In full standards mode, the behaviour is described by the HTML and CSS specifications.

-XHTML limitations
+XHTML Limitations
 ------

 XHTML has poor browser support.
 Internet Explorer and a number of other user agents cannot parse XHTML as XML.
 The W3C <a href="http://www.w3.org/TR/xhtml-media-types/#media-types">recommends only sending xhtml to browsers that specifically declare support</a> in the HTTP Accept header and ignoring those browsers that don't specifically declare support.
 Note that headers aren't always reliable and it has been known to cause issues with caching.

-Serving a page with content in multiple languages
+Serving a Page with Content in Multiple Languages
 ------

 * Properly sort strings based on locale